IQSS/dataverse/doc/sphinx-guides/source/developers/debugging.rst

 By default, the app server logs at the "INFO" level but logging can be increased to "FINE" on the fly with (for example) ``./asadmin set-log-levels edu.harvard.iq.dataverse.api.Datasets=FINE``.
 Running ``./asadmin list-log-levels`` will show the current logging levels.

+.. _jsf-config:

 Java Server Faces (JSF) Configuration Options
 ---------------------------------------------

-Some JSF options can be easily changed via MicroProfile Config (using env vars, system properties, etc) during development without recompiling.
+Some JSF options can be easily changed via MicroProfile Config (using environment variables, system properties, etc.) during development without recompiling.
 Changing the options will require at least a redeployment, obviously depending how you get these options in.
-(Variable substitution only happens during deployment and when using system properties or env vars, you'll need to pass these into the domain, which usually will require a app server restart.)
+(Variable substitution only happens during deployment and when using system properties or environment variables, you'll need to pass these into the domain, which usually will require an app server restart.)

 Please note that since Payara 5.2021.1 supporting MicroProfile Config 2.0, you can `use profiles <https://download.eclipse.org/microprofile/microprofile-config-2.0/microprofile-config-spec-2.0.html#configprofile>`_